 Breakfast: Enjoy Red Lion’s Signature breakfast.

 Morning: Explore a part of the 'scablands' west of Spokane - giant raw scars that speak of a massive ripping away of the earth's surface - as we travel to the Grand Coulee Dam, through the Upper Grand Coulee, Steamboat Rock and Dry Falls.
-During the Floods this was a waterfall ten times the size of Niagara Falls, the largest waterfall ever in existence on earth.
-Now, this stark 400' high, 3.5 mile wide dry cliff overlooks a desert oasis filled with lakes and abundant wildlife.
+During the Floods this was a waterfall ten times the size of Niagara Falls, the largest waterfall that ever existed on earth.
+Now, this stark 400'-high, 3.5 mile-wide dry cliff overlooks a desert oasis filled with lakes and abundant wildlife.

 Lunch: Picnic lunch in the falls area.
 Time to either explore the Visitor's Center, or meander on trails.

 Afternoon: Travel through the Lower Grand Coulee and learn about the glaciation activity that formed the ancient riverbed.
-Also stop at explore flood worn boulders at the Ephrata Debris Fan that formed from the Grand Coulee.
-Afterwards transfer to the hotel to check in prior to dinner.
+Also, stop at Summer Falls and Lenore Caves to explore flood worn boulders at the Ephrata Debris Fan that formed from the Grand Coulee.
+Afterwards, we will transfer to the hotel to check in prior to dinner.

 Dinner: Dinner at a restaurant near our hotel.